theo-armour/2022/pages/coding/ckeditor.md

 More

 * https://en.wikipedia.org/wiki/CKEditor
-* https://github.com/ckeditor/ckeditor5 ~ more active than tiny
+* https://github.com/ckeditor/ckeditor5 ~ more active than tinyMCE

 About